SwatiPandey9/Bootcamp/README.md

 Question1-  Use Alert, intercept Back Press and show the text to confirm go back.

+In the Home Screen I have Created two button  - Alert and Details In Alert screen  - Back Handler is shown
+In Detail Screen. - clipboard

 This is only working in Android
 Below is the ScreenShot